NeurIPS 2019 - Robot open-Ended Autonomous Learning

 - Three challenges During the extrinsic phase, there will be three kind of challenges.

-Repetitions of the challenges Each challenge will be repeated multiple times with different objects.
+Repetitions of the challenges Each challenge will be repeated multiple times with different goals..

-- Eligibility Participants belonging to the GOAL-Robots project, AIcrowd, or other parts of the Organization Team might participate to the competition but are ineligible for the final competition ranking.
+- Eligibility Participants belonging to the GOAL-Robots project, AIcrowd, or other parts of the Organization Team might participate to the competition to provide baselines for other participants but are ineligible for the final Round 1 and Round 2 competition ranking.

 - 3rd June, 2019 - Competition start as “Beta” - Environment and Rules may be updated.

-- TBD - Competition results are presented on NeurIPS.
+- 8-14th December - Competition results are presented on NeurIPS.

 This competition is organized by the GOAL-Robots Consortium: www.goal-robots.eu.